mattcarlotta/nvi/README.md

 - 0 dependency
 - Language and framework agnostic (replaces language specific env packages)
-- Sequentially parses one or more `.env` files
+- Sequentially verifies and parses one or more `.env` files
 - Supports `${KEY}` interpolations, `#` comments, `'` and `"` quotes, and `\` delimited multiline values
-- Scans project files for environment-variable references across many [languages](#supported-file-extensions-to-the-right-of-the-language) and marks them as required
+- Scans project files for environment-variable references across many [languages](#supported-file-extensions) and marks them as required
 - Checks required environment-variables are defined before command execution
 - Supports ignoring environment-variables that may be set at run-time
 - Loads flags from a [`.nvi` config file](#nvi-config-file)